 as evidenced by fanfiction.net's banlist but are mostly tolerant - or fair use - the non-profit, educational and transformative use of the work justifies its existence.
 The latter is the main argument that sparked the development of the Organization of Transformative Works, a fan labor advocacy site.

 Authors often have conflicted reactions to fan fiction set in "their" universe, which sometimes leads to the aforementioned Fanwork Ban

 has largely embraced Harry Potter

 fan fic, albeit with certain limitations, for example, and Tamora Pierce advises aspiring writers

 that fan fiction can be a good way to hone one's writing skills.
 By contrast, Sir Terry Pratchett

-acknowledges it exists and is cool about it, pointing out that everything works so long as people are sensible about it.
+acknowledged it exists and was cool about it, pointing out that everything works so long as people are sensible about it.

 fanfic shouldn't even think

 of doing it for money, and authors should take care not to put it where he might see it.
 George R.R.
 Martin